hpcleuven/VscDocumentation/source/data/tier1data/clients/mango_portal.rst

 Data objects do not have a "Content" tab, as they cannot contain any objects.
 Instead, they have a "System properties" tab, which contains some basic information about the object.
-They also provide a "Preview" tab in which, depending on the file type, you may be able to see the contents of your data object.
+They also provide a "Preview" tab in which you can see a preview of the contents of your data object.
+Previews are currently possible for the following filetypes:

+* JPG
+* JPEG
+* PNG
+* PDF
+* TIF
+* TIFF
+* GIF

 Next to these specific tabs, both collections and data objects have a :ref:`"Metadata" <edit-metadata>` and :ref:`"Permissions" <edit-permissions>` tab for inspection and management of metadata and permissions respectively.